 - Soak yellow and black mustard seeds in warm water for 15 minutes.
-Drain it , ground to a smooth paste with 3-4 green chillies.
+Drain the water, grind to a smooth paste with 3-4 green chillies.

 - Adjust seasonings, keep aside for 15 minutes.

-- Take a tiffin box, layer it banana leaf .
-Add the chana mix and again cover it with bana leaf.
-Tightly secure the lid.
+- Take a tiffin box, layer with a banana leaf.
+Add the chana mix, cover with another banana leaf.
+Cover the box with the lid.

-- Steam it over medium heat for about 8 to 10 minutes.
+- Steam over medium heat for 8 to 10 minutes.